v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 .. topic:: Nota bene

-    Domains with ``N`` elements consists of ``N+1`` points.
+    Structured grid domains with `N` elements contain `N+1` points.

 It is also possible to create an unstructured grid (for use in Finite Element models).
-However, creation and setup of such domains is an implementation detail of corresponding modules (i.e. pyDealII).
+However, their structure is an implementation detail (i.e. as in deal.II).

-In certain situations it is not desired to have a uniform distribution of the points within the given interval, defined by the lower and upper bounds.
+In certain situations it is desired to have a non-uniform distribution of the points within the given interval, defined by the lower and upper bounds.
 In these cases, a non-uniform structured grid can be specified using the attribute :py:attr:`~pyCore.daeDomain.Points` which contains the list of the points and that